 3 Natural ways to keep fleas away

 1) Diet: Why is this so important?
 Not only will your pet be healthier with better food since you are what you eat, but your pet will also be less attractive to fleas.
 The skin of dogs on processed food usually has a stronger odor.
 Fleas are drawn to them due to them being attracted to carbs & sugar.
-I personally feed natural food or a raw diet such as Freeze-Dried Patties for Dogs several times a week.
+I personally feed natural dog food like gently cooked, freeze dried or a raw diet.

 2) Natural flea treatment:11 ¢ a day is an average cost. *Depending on your flea and tick infestation, 1 bottle should last you all through the season.
 The shelf life is 4 years.